Hill controversy spotlights ESPN's double standard

 missed the mark.
 On Twitter, she laments how her comments might have impacted her colleagues and employer.
 She expresses no contrition about her smearing of the President.

 Hill's take on Donald Trump is one that is clearly accepted by many in the field of journalism.
 So when words go beyond the pale, much of the fourth estate sympathizes with what others see as reckless comments about an unpopular politician or position.
-That put a favorable spin on the comments -- that they were "necessary" or should be part of a "broader conversation" which demands national focus and engagement.
+That puts a favorable spin on the comments -- that they were "necessary" or should be part of a "broader conversation" which demands national focus and engagement.

 But this allowance does not appear to be evenly applied by ESPN, Hill's employer.
 The network has received recent criticism for what some see as its liberal slant.
 Critics attribute the channel's declining ratings